obinexus/obinexus-dynopryamid/README.md

 Created by Nnamdi Michael Okpala for the OBINexus project.

-Based on the OBINexus Derivative Tracing System (ODTS) mathematical framework.
+Based on the OBINexus Derivative Tracing System (ODTS) mathematical framework.# obinexus-dynopryamid